chanb/rl_sandbox_public/README.md

 - DeepMind Control Suite: https://github.com/deepmind/dm_control

 ## Benchmarking Results
 Each algorithm is trained for 1 million timesteps, with `seeds=( 1 2 3 4 5 )`.
 For every 5000 timesteps, we evaluate the agent in a separate copy of the environment and execute 5 trials.
 The plot displays the average returns and the standard deviation.
+To generate the plot, you may run the script `${RL_SANDBOX_PATH}/rl_sandbox/examples/plot_evaluations.py`

 ### Hopper-v2
 #### PPO
+The hyperparameters are located in `${RL_SANDBOX_PATH}/rl_sandbox/examples/gym/hopper/ppo_experiment.py`
 ![PPO](benchmark_results/gt-ppo.png "PPO")